 Time to Live.
 Sets the Time to Live value in your multicast IP packets.
 Consult your network.

-NOTICE: If making changes, click Apply IP Settings to save changes.
+NOTICE: If changes are made, click Apply IP Settings to save changes.
 Your Web Interface connection may be lost if the IP address changes to another subnet.